tanpham199/MyBlog/README.md

 # BLOG APP

-CSR with React, NodeJS Restful API and real-time handling via socket.io
+React, NodeJS Restful API and real-time handling via socket.io

 ## How to run this app